mtbr29/llamaqwerty-builds-archive/README.md

 # Contact
 Contact me through Discord (llamaqwerty) or email (llama.dvorak@hotmail.com)

-MAJOR UPDATE, PLEASE SEE THIS!
-ALL MANIFESTS AFTER S24 HAVE BEEN SENT TO THE ABYSS, IF YOU HAVE ONE UPLOAD IT IMMEDIATELY!
-If you want to upload some builds, here is a list of [highly prioritized builds](https://drive.google.com/file/d/18XMsUxZ9IO88L45xRkc1hCBGCfyrqnHV/view?usp=sharing)

 I would love to have feedback so I know what to improve in future updates, also please address issues to me immediately

 Both methods are acceptable if you have a build you want to contribute